Fair Oaks Truck Accident Lawyer

 - Neck and Back Trauma: This is the most common type of injury reported in vehicle collisions.
 A severe neck or back injury can result in debilitating pain that may require surgery to correct.

 In many instances, the operator of the large tractor-trailer was negligent, and that negligence proximately caused the collision.
 Examples of big rig operator negligence include:

 - Poor training leads to poor operation of the truck

 - Reckless driving like speeding or talking on a cell phone

 - Driver fatigue

-As mentioned above, driver fatigue is a big issue when it comes to the risk of a collision between an 18-wheeler and a smaller vehicle.
-That is why there are federal regulations set forth by the Federal Motor Carrier Safety Administration stating that all commercial truck operators can only drive for a maximum of 11 hours straight.
-If they stay on the road beyond that point, the operator is violating federal law.
+Driver fatigue is a big issue regarding the risk of a collision between an 18-wheeler and a smaller vehicle.
+That is why federal regulations set forth by the Federal Motor Carrier Safety Administration state that all commercial truck operators can only drive for a maximum of 11 hours straight.
+The operator is violating federal law if they stay on the road beyond that point.
 In addition, if an operator is on the road for 11 hours, that must be followed by 10 uninterrupted hours of rest.

-I’m Ed Smith, a Fair Oaks Truck Accident Lawyer.
-If you or someone you love has been injured or killed in an accident involving a commercial truck, I can help.
-Please call me today at (916) 921-6400 or (800) 404-5400 for compassionate, friendly, and free advice with no obligation.
-I am also available online here.
+If you or a loved one has been hurt in an accident involving a commercial truck, we can help.
+Please call our experienced Fair Oaks truck accident lawyers today at (916) 921-6400 or (800) 404-5400 for compassionate, friendly, and free advice with no obligation.
+We are also available online here.